Inhumans: Inhumans (Earth-9997)

 In this reality Attilan was returned to the Himalayan mountains at some point until the population grew tired of living in seclusion and decided to leave the Great Refuge to forge new destinies among humanity.
-This happened at a time when Maximus was once more vying for power and had built a bomb that - once detonated - would release the Terrigen Mists into the Earth's atmosphere.
+This happened at a time when Maximus was once more vying for power and had built a bomb that – once detonated – would release Terrigen Mist into the Earth's atmosphere.
 The Inhuman Royal Family managed to stop him from doing so with Medusa killing him in the process.
 With no kingdom to rule over, the Inhuman Royal Family decided to travel to the stars and find their fate elsewhere in the universe.
 However, Black Bolt felt that his people would be persecuted and demonized by humanity, much like they treat mutants on the outside world, so he decided to unleash the Terrigen Mist bomb filling Earth's atmosphere with the gas.
 This was unknown to all, including the Watcher, whom Black Bolt had blinded to prevent him from seeing.
-It has been suggested that Black Bolt had some intimate knowledge about the Celestials' plans for the Earth, and releasing the Terrigen Mists on the Earth was a way to set plans in motion to stop the Celestial birth in Earth's core.
+It has been suggested that Black Bolt had some intimate knowledge about the Celestials' plans for the Earth, and releasing Terrigen Mist on Earth was a way to set plans in motion to stop the Celestial birth in Earth's core.